lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 Catch a female Jigglypuff to breed later.

 There’s a few more shops to look through!
 First off, talk to the black belt in front of the Lilligant sign.
-He’s selling IPoké Balls* for $400 a pop which is definitely a rip off.
+He’s selling *Poké Balls* for $400 a pop which is definitely a rip off.
 However, if you buy four he’ll accidently give you a **Voltorb**!

 {: .text-blue-000}
 East Gearen City Mart